dataunions/dataunions/packages/client/README.md

 Admin functions require xDai tokens on the xDai network.
 To get xDai you can either use a [faucet](https://www.xdaichain.com/for-users/get-xdai-tokens/xdai-faucet) or you can reach out on the [Streamr Discord #dev channel](https://discord.gg/gZAm8P7hK8).

 Adding members using admin functions is not at feature parity with the member function `join`.
 The newly added member will not be granted publish permissions to the streams inside the Data Union.
-This will need to be done manually using, `dataunions.grantPermissions()`.
-Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `revokePermissions()`.
+This will need to be done manually using the StreamrClient, see `StreamrClient.grantPermissions()`.
+Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `StreamrClient.revokePermissions()`.

 Adding members:
 ```js